Kaylankayy/kaylankayy.github.io/index.md

 # Hello World

 This is my home page!
-My name is Your Name and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is your_major.
+My name is Kaylan Fan and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is business information systems.

 ## Computer Science Projects

-My GitHub page is http://github.com/your_username.
+My GitHub page is http://github.com/kaylankayy.

 ### CPSC 120

+* Lab 1

+    Personally, I believe lab 1 is most important because it let down a foundation to how the class is going to work.
+Before deeply comprehending and completely understanding how a specific language works, printing hello world is a mandatory, iconic introduction.
+Additionally, this is how the class was introduced to cloning, adding, commiting, and pushing.

+* Lab 8

+    Although it was not the first time we were able to set boundaries with user-input, lab 8, part 1 enabled students to lead the user to produce a proper answer that is valid.
+Not only that, it was also interesting to learn how to assign different variables to different arguments.

-* Lab 7
+* Lab 10

-    Lab 7, part 2 was a favorite because I was always curious about how the game Blackjack works.
-I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.
+    A crucial component to coding is being able to access and use tables just like we did in lab 10.
+This specific lab also set a boundary for users to supply the program with a valid answer that aligns with what is in the table.